There are a couple of ways to get involved at the City of Edmonton Archives:

 After material is donated, the archivists at the City of Edmonton Archives complete an appraisal of the material (i.e. reviewing the donation to determine what must be kept and what can be securely disposed of).
 Unfortunately, we can’t keep everything.
 When archivists appraise records we consider:

-- the interests and activities of the person or organization
+- The interests and activities of the person or organization

-- the legal requirements to keep records
+- The legal requirements to keep records

-- the condition of the material
+- The condition of the material

-- whether the information or documents are duplicated somewhere else
+- Whether the information or documents are duplicated somewhere else

-- how the records fit our mandate
+- How the records fit our mandate

 Taking all this into consideration, in most cases, the result is that some material isn't kept.
 When you donate records you have the choice to have any material we decide not to keep returned to you.
 Other options include:

-- transferral to another institution that is better suited to the material
+- Transferral to another institution that is better suited to the material

-- secure destruction
+- Secure destruction

-More information on donating records can be found on our donation form.
+More information on donating records can be found on our donation agreement.
 We’ve also created guidelines for organizations which include recommendations on how long to keep records and the kinds of records archives are looking for.